brucethagwana/employeecompensation/README.md

 # Fiscal: Employee Compensation; Precision Tax Levy Management

 Welcome to **Fiscal**, a robust platform engineered for the precise calculation, management, and reporting of tax levies.
-This repository contains the core services that ensure the accuracy and audibility of all finacial transactions related to tax obligations.
+This repository contains the core services that ensure the accuracy and audibility of all financial transactions related to tax obligations.

 At the heart of our architecture lies a powerful combination of **Command Query Responsibility Segregation (CQRS)** and **Event Sourcing**.
 This strategic choice empowers us to: